morisawausa/ProofingTool/README.md

 ### 1. Load / Select a Template, or skip to step 2

-- In order to proof the typeface, first select a proofing template or create a new one.
+In order to proof the typeface, first select a proofing template or create a new one.
 The window will load any previously-loaded templates in the window.
 You can load additional template files or remove them from the view with the `+` / `-` buttons.

-- If there are no previously-loaded templates, it will load the demo template file, which outputs the basic Latin alphabet in the Regular style at 48pts — so if you do not have a `Regular`, you won’t see anything in the proofing window.
+(Command / Shift Click to select multiple.)

+If there are no previously-loaded templates, you will need to create a new template using the `Edit` tab.

 ### 2. Create / edit the template as needed.

-- To create a new template or adjust an existing template, click on the `Edit` tab.
+To create a new template or adjust an existing template, click on the `Edit` tab.
 See Creating and Editing Templates using this [tool UI](#creating-and-editing-proof-templates-ui-option) as well as the [json template syntax](#creating-and-editing-proof-templates-text-editor-option)

-### 3. Click the `❇️  Proof` button.
+### 3. Click the `Proof` button.

 This will apply the template with any additional edits.

-### 4. Review the `Proof Name`.
-You can:
+### 4. Select your output.

+Review the `Proof Name` field — this be the file name of your PDF.
+A slugified version will be the basis for the proof template file name.

 - `📋 Save As Template` Save the current template as a new `.json` template file.
 Note: the Proof Name should be unique and not a duplicate of an existing template.
 (To do: support saving template changes to currently selected template, rather than always forcing a Save As.)

 - `📄 Save PDF` Save a copy of the generated proof to your computer

-- `🖨 Print Proof"`Send the PDF to your printer
+- `🖨 Print Proof`Send the PDF to your printer

 ⚠️ If you have a lot of instances, generating the proof can take some time as instances are reinterpolated.
 To help with this, there is a `Re-export Instances` checkbox to keep checked if additional instances need to be proofed, or if you change the shapes of a master.
 Keep this unchecked for simple layout changes with no changes to the instances.
 (To do: this optimization may be automated down the line, tracked in issue [#12](https://github.com/morisawausa/ProofingTool/issues/12).)